A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

 where $\P$ is the projective line and we abuse notation by denoting by $\mO_{\P}(-1)^{\oplus 2}$ the total space of two copies of the tautological line bundle $\mO_{\P}(-1)$.
-Then $X \qu_+ G$ and $X \qu_- G$ are isomorphic but the birational transformation relating them, induced by the variation of git quotient, is a simple flop.
-We consider the wall-crossing formula corresponding to the three-point invariants with each insertion given by $\xi \in H_G^2(X)$; that is, the third derivative of $\tau_{X \qu_\pm G}$ with a Fulton-MacPherson class $f^* \beta$ fixing the positions of the three marked points.
-In order to make sense of the non-compact integration in the $d = 0$ case one must take an equivariant extension of with respect to the action of $\C^\times$ acting by scalar multiplication, and use localization for the residual $\C^\times$-action.
-Thus if $\theta$ is the equivariant parameter for the auxiliary $\C^\times$ then $\kappa_X^G(\xi + \theta) = \pm \omega + \theta$ where $\omega \in H^2(X \qu_\pm G)$ is the symplectic class integrating to $1$ on the zero-section $\P \subset \mO_{\P}(-1)^{\oplus 2}$.
+The quotients $X \qu_+ G$ and $X \qu_- G$ are isomorphic but the birational transformation relating them, induced by the variation of git quotient, is a simple flop.

+We consider the wall-crossing formula corresponding to the three-point invariants with each insertion given by the hyperplane class.
+In order to make sense of the non-compact integration in the $d = 0$ case one must take an equivariant extension with respect to the action of $\C^\times$ acting by scalar multiplication, and use localization for the residual $\C^\times$-action.
+Thus if $\theta$ is the equivariant parameter for the auxiliary $\C^\times$ and $\xi \in H_G^2(X)$ is the hyperplane class, where $\omega \in H^2(X \qu_\pm G)$ is the symplectic class integrating to $1$ on the zero-section $\P \subset \mO_{\P}(-1)^{\oplus 2}$.
 The fixed point set of the residual $\C^\times$ action is the zero section of $X \qu_\pm G$, which acts with weights $\pm 2$ (with multiplicity two) on the normal bundle.
-The degree zero moduli space is $X \qu_\pm G$ itself, and integration over this non-compact space can be defined via localization as
+The degree zero moduli space is $X \qu_\pm G$ itself, and integration of $\alpha = \xi^3$ over this non-compact space can be defined via localization as

-The auxiliary circle action extends to the various master spaces involved, and the wall-crossing formula holds in this case as well, defining each contribution via localization.
+The auxiliary circle action naturally extends to the various master spaces involved, and the wall-crossing formula holds in this case as well, defining each contribution via localization.
 There is a unique fixed point $0 \in X$, with normal bundle isomorphic to $X$.
 Thus the wall-crossing term is

 Thus Kalkman's wall-crossing formula reduces to